 You will be guided to the best courses to begin your program based on your degree plan and the courses available in the first 8-week session.

-- Step 7: New Student Orientation
+- Step 7: Complete New Student Orientation (for undergraduate students only)

 The TNT (Transfer and Non-Traditional) program is for students transferring 24+ credits and “non-traditional freshmen.”
 Non-traditional students might be older, discharged from the military, or juggling multiple roles like studies, work and family.